Contact informationFarm Address:

 Minimum Length of Stay: 12 MONTHS

 Interns will be working along side the farmer, with volunteers and on their own.
 Chores and responsibilities will include milking, planting, weeding, harvesting, mowing, tractor fieldwork, feeding, fencing, and general day to day farming.
 Because of the proximity of the school, there is a strong emphasis of cleanliness and organization.
 Each apprentice will have two days off a week.

 Educational Opportunities: Interns will learn about crop rotations, compost making, fertility management, green house management, native plants, insectary hedgerows, plant propagation, tractor and machinery repair, animal husbandry, irrigation (drip and overhead) repair, and farm stand management.
 As well as ample time to work with classes and learn about garden classes

 Skills Desired: Must have at least 1 year farm experience

-Meals: Meals are not included but all food (fruit, vegetables, meat, and dairy) we grow is available to the intern.
+Meals: Meals are not included but all food (fruit, vegetables, and meat) we grow is available to the intern.

-Stipend: Stipend is $1000 per month paid bi-monthly
+Stipend: Stipend is $1000 per month paid bi-monthly.
+There is a possibility to stay on a second year with raise

 Housing: Intern housing consists of a shared kitchen and bathroom.
 Each intern will have a private yurt.